tecladocode/teclado-polls/README.md

 Demo: https://teclado-polls.herokuapp.com/

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for contributing guidelines.
-We also have numerous issues, some marked as "beginner" or "advanced" that you can help with!
+We also have numerous issues.
+Issues marked as "good first issue" are good for newer Python developers.